DNS was not designed with security in mind, and there are many types of attacks created to exploit vulnerabilities in the DNS system.

 To close the chain of trust, the root zone itself needs to be validated (proven to be free of tampering or fraud), and this is actually done using human intervention.
 Interestingly, in what’s called a Root Zone Signing Ceremony, selected individuals from around the world meet to sign the root DNSKEY RRset in a public and audited way.

 In addition to DNSSEC, an operator of a DNS zone can take further measures to secure their servers.
 Over-provisioning infrastructure is one simple strategy to overcome DDoS attacks.
-Simply put, if your nameserver can handle several multiples more traffic than you expect, it is harder for a volume-based attack to overwhelm your server.
+Simply put, if your nameservers can handle several multiples more traffic than you expect, it is harder for a volume-based attack to overwhelm your server.
+Organizations can accomplish this by increasing their DNS server's total traffic capacity, by establishing multiple redundant DNS servers, and by using load balancing to route DNS requests to healthy servers when one begins to perform poorly.

 A DNS firewall is a tool that can provide a number of security and performance services for DNS servers.
 A DNS firewall sits between a user’s recursive resolver and the authoritative nameserver of the website or service they are trying to reach.
 The firewall can provide rate limiting services to shut down attackers trying to overwhelm the server.
 If the server does experience downtime as the result of an attack or for any other reason, the DNS firewall can keep the operator’s site or service up by serving DNS responses from cache.